Maneesha-Maduranga/DS-Stack/README.md

 ## Stack Implementation in C
-### This repository contains two implementations of a stack data structure using different approaches: array-based and linked list-based.
-Both implementations are written in the C programming language.
+### This repository contains  implementations of a stack data structure using linked list-based written in the C programming language.